Identifying Pauli spin blockade using deep learning: Experiment

 \subsection{Simulator}

 A simulator allows us to generate large and diverse data sets needed to train the deep learning algorithm.
-We require simulations of pairs of stability diagrams.
-With this goal, we calculate the steady state current~\cite{stoof1996time} with one energy level in each quantum dot.
-Then we consider multiple energy levels in each dot and sum the contribution of every possible combination of energy levels to calculate the total current.
+Our goal is to simulate pairs of stability diagrams, as introduced in Section \ref{section_psb}.
+To achieve this, we first calculate the steady state current~\cite{stoof1996time} with one energy level in each quantum dot.
+Next, we consider multiple energy levels in each dot and sum the contribution of every possible combination of energy levels to determine the total current.

-A simple approach to account for PSB in the simulator is to suppress the tunneling rate between ground states in each quantum dot.
-This can lead to simulated measurements that are unphysical but it allows for an efficient training of the algorithm.
+A simple approach to account for PSB in the simulator involves suppressing the tunneling rate between ground states in each quantum dot.
+By suppressing those tunneling rates, we identify the ground states with the T(1,1) and S(0,2) configurations.
+The suppression of the tunnel rates between these two configurations has an analogous effect to that of PSB.
+While this can lead to simulated measurements that may be unphysical, it enables efficient training of the algorithm.
 We add various sources of noise to the current simulation.
-For each parameter of the simulator we defined a sampling range.
-This sampling range was not optimised.
-We observed that different sampling ranges for the tunneling rates did not have a significant impact on our results.
-A detailed description of the simulator can be found in Appendix \ref{app:simulator}.
+We sample each parameter of the simulator, e.g.~lever arms, from a given range of possible values.
+We did not perform an optimisation over those sampling ranges to avoid introducing a greater bias to the ouput of the simulator.
+A comprehensive description of the simulator is available in Appendix \ref{app:simulator}.

 Fig.\,\ref{fig:examples_sim} shows examples of simulated bias triangles.
 PSB is introduced for $B_\text{sim}=0$ while it is not considered for $B_\text{sim}\neq0$ (Fig.\,\ref{fig:examples_sim}a).
-A pair of simulated stability diagrams is marked by a grey box in Fig.\,\ref{fig:examples_sim}.
+Each pair of simulated stability diagrams is marked by a grey box in Fig.\,\ref{fig:examples_sim}.
 Examples of bias triangles where PSB does not occur are shown in Fig.\,\ref{fig:examples_sim}b.
 In this case the difference between measurements in a pair is due to the added noise.